department-of-veterans-affairs/vagov-content/pages/pension/veterans-pension-rates.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Veterans Pension Rates | Veterans Affairs
+title: VA Pension Rates for Veterans | Veterans Affairs
 heading: VA Pension Rates for Veterans
 display_title: Veterans Pension Rates
 description: Learn about VA pension rates for Veterans, including VA Aid and Attendance rates.
 If you qualify for Veterans pension benefits, the amount you get will be based on the difference between your countable income and a limit that Congress sets (called the Maximum Annual Pension Rate, or MAPR).